gpoehl/phpReport/docs/source/sheet.rst

 Sheet
 -----

-Calculate values in an tabular form like in a spreadsheet.
+Aggregate values in an tabular form like in a spreadsheet.

 Sometimes a sheet can eliminate the need for declaring a group or a data dimension.
-You can also calculate the same value in different sheets so that results are grouped by different keys.
+You can also aggregate the same value in different sheets so that results are grouped by different keys.